icaros-usc/pyribs/CONTRIBUTING.md

 #### Minor Versions

+1. Check that the latest version of the docs is building on Read the Docs.
 1. Create a PR into master after doing the following:
    1. Update the version with `bump2version`:
       ```bash